EmbeddedChan/DroidOTDR/README.md

 # DroidOTDR
 DroidOTDR is an optical communication toolbox.

-The main function is analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.
+The main function is an OTDR SOR file parser and PDF report generator.
 It also integrates a toolbox, which currently includes the following optical communication tools, with more features under development.

 The DroidOTDR ToolKit currently includes the following tools: